Development Audit Brief

 metrics?

-- Are public_opacity_dml.csv and public_opacity_dml_meta.json based on
+- Are public-opacity DML artifacts based on label_comment_thread_365,

-label_comment_thread_365, label_amendment_365, and label_8k_402_365 as primary
+label_amendment_365, and label_8k_402_365 as primary outcomes?

 - Are public-label DML results described as adjusted associations, not causal